What’s happening? | He aha te mea e puta ana?

 Crown monitor role

 In September 2024, the Government appointed the Commerce Commission as the Crown monitor for the interim regulation of Watercare, until full economic regulation of water services is established.
-The role of the Crown monitor is to monitor and report on Watercare’s performance against the Watercare charter.
+The role of the Crown monitor is to monitor and report on Watercare’s performance against the Watercare charter, which will be set by the Department of Internal Affairs (DIA).

 We are an independent regulator, but we recognise we cannot effectively develop and implement economic regulation for water without working collaboratively with other stakeholders.
 We are committed to ensuring a high level of transparency and acknowledge the importance of a regulatory regime that is well understood by a diverse range of stakeholders.